seans3/k8s-ai/vllm-gpu/hpa/README.md

 the most common metrics for determining if a workload is "GPU-bound" or if GPUs are being underutilized.

-## II.
+## III.
 Stackdriver Adapter for viewing metrics in GKE Prometheus

 ### Deploy StackDriver Adapter